-- 1. There is a policy for receiving hospitality gifts, awards & prizes and that this is communicated to all staff.
-Confirmation that any such transactions are in line with the policy. - 2.
-Staff severance payments outside the contractual obligations are approved by the Secretary of State. - 3.
-An up to date register of Trustees business interests is maintained. - 4.
-Any payments to Trustees are in line with those in the Articles and funding agreement. - 5.
-A competitive tendering process is in place for high value purchases - 6.
-Any borrowing is in line with the Funding Agreement.
+- There is a policy for receiving hospitality gifts, awards & prizes and that this is communicated to all staff.
+Confirmation that any such transactions are in line with the policy. - Staff severance payments outside the contractual obligations are approved by the Secretary of State. - An up to date register of Trustees business interests is maintained. - 4.
+Any payments to Trustees are in line with those in the Articles and funding agreement.